AMSA’s forms and online payment system will be unavailable on Monday 11th December from 8 pm to 11 pm (AEDT).

 You should know what restrictions apply to port access in your state and or territory.
-The regulations and directions will change as governments adapt to deal with COVID-19.
+The regulations and directions will change as governments adapt to deal with outbreaks of COVID-19.

-Some states and territory governments are restricting access to vessels from other states.
+Some states and territory governments will temporarily restrict access to vessels from other states.
+Some restrictions may apply for travel within a state.

 This means having control measures for your operation as well as abiding by government health advice.
 For example: if you are operating a large vessel on a day trip in calm weather: you can comply with social distancing (1.5 metres) by spreading crew apart.